 Margin simply means that you’re buying or selling shares in a stock that you don’t own.
 That’s why many speculators are drawn to short selling.

-How to Short a Stock With Options
+How to Short with Options

-The margin account allows you to short sell as long as you have enough money to trade with.
+Margin accounts on TD Ameritrade (and most other brokers) allow you to short sell as long as you have enough money to trade with.

 1. Enable Your Account for Margin Trading

-Then, TD will provide you with documentation and a form to sign showing that you acknowledge the risks of short selling.
+Then, TD Ameritrade will provide you with documentation and a form to sign showing that you acknowledge the risks of short selling.